-143. Since the beginning of civilization, organized societies have had to put pressures on human beings of the sake of the functioning of the social organism.
+- 143. Since the beginning of civilization, organized societies have had to put pressures on human beings for the sake of the functioning of the social organism.
 The kinds of pressures vary greatly from one society to another.
-Some of the pressures are physical (poor diet, excessive labor, environmental pollution), some are psychological (noise, crowding, forcing humans behavior into the mold that society requires).
+Some of the pressures are physical (poor diet, excessive labor, environmental pollution), some are psychological (noise, crowding, forcing human behavior into the mold that society requires).
 In the past, human nature has been approximately constant, or at any rate has varied only within certain bounds.
 Consequently, societies have been able to push people only up to certain limits.
-When the limit of human endurance has been passed, things start going rong: rebellion, or crime, or corruption, or evasion of work, or depression and other mental problems, or an elevated death rate, or a declining birth rate or something else, so that either the society breaks down, or its functioning becomes too inefficient and it is (quickly or gradually, through conquest, attrition or evolution) replaces by some more efficient form of society.

-- 144. Thus human nature has in the past put certain limits on the development of societies.
-People coud be pushed only so far and no farther.
-But today this may be changing, because modern technology is developing way of modifying human beings. - 145.
-Imagine a society that subjects people to conditions that amke them terribley unhappy, then gives them the drugs to take away their unhappiness.
+When the limit of human endurance has been passed, things start going wrong: rebellion, or crime, or corruption, or evasion of work, or depression and other mental problems, or an elevated death rate, or a declining birth rate or something else, so that either the society breaks down, or its functioning becomes too inefficient and it is (quickly or gradually, through conquest, attrition or evolution) replaced by some more efficient form of society.1 - 144.
+Thus human nature has in the past put certain limits on the development of societies.
+People could be pushed only so far and no farther.
+But today this may be changing, because modern technology is developing ways of modifying human beings. - 145.
+Imagine a society that subjects people to conditions that make them terribly unhappy, then gives them drugs to take away their unhappiness.
 Science fiction?
 It is already happening to some extent in our own society.
-It is well known that the rate of clinical depression had been greatly increasing in recent decades.
-We believe that this is due to disruption fo the power process, as explained in paragraphs 59-76.
-But even if we are wrong, the increasing rate of depression is certainly the result of SOME conditions that exist in today's society.
-Instead of removing the conditions that make people depressed, modern society gives them antidepressant drugs.
-In effect, antidepressants area a means of modifying an individual's internal state in such a way as to enable him to toelrate social conditions that he would otherwise find intolerable.
-(Yes, we know that depression is often of purely genetic origin.
-We are referring here to those cases in which environment plays the predominant role.) - 146.
+It is well known that the rate of clinical depression has been greatly increasing in recent decades.
+We believe that this is due to disruption of the power process, as explained in paragraphs 59-76.) - 146.
 Drugs that affect the mind are only one example of the methods of controlling human behavior that modern society is developing.
 Let us look at some of the other methods. - 147.
 To start with, there are the techniques of surveillance.
 Hidden video cameras are now used in most stores and in many other places, computers are used to collect and process vast amounts of information about individuals.
-Information so obtained greatly increases the effectiveness of physical coercion (i.e., law enforcement).[26]
-Then there are the methods of propaganda, for which the mass communication media provide effective vehicles.
-Efficient techniques have been developed for winning elections, selling products, influencing public opinion.
-The entertainment industry serves as an important psychological tool of the system, possibly even when it is dishing out large amounts of sex and violence.
-Entertainment provides modern man with an essential means of escape.
-While absorbed in television, videos, etc., he can forget stress, anxiety, frustration, dissatisfaction.
-Many primitive peoples, when they don't have work to do, are quite content to sit for hours at a time doing nothing at all, because they are at peace with themselves and their world.
-But most modern people must be contantly occupied or entertained, otherwise the get "bored," i.e., they get fidgety, uneasy, irritable.
+Information so obtained greatly increases the effectiveness of physical coercion (i.e., law enforcement).2 Then